amitukind/architect3d/README.md

 WebGL based 3D interior designing tool with 2D Floor Planer
+## About
+This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.

 [Live Demo](http://amitukind.com/projects/architect3d/)

 ![](./images/architect3d.jpg)

-## About

-This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.
-Below are screenshots from  Example App (link above).
+ Below are screenshots from  [Live Demo](http://amitukind.com/projects/architect3d/)

 1) Create 2D floorplan: